SlackBuffer/digest_gopl/_notes/methods.md

     }
     ```

     - When you define a type whose methods allow `nil` as a receiver value, it's worth pointing this out explicitly in its documentation comment
-- In the final call to `Get` of urlvalue, the nil receiver behaves like an empty map
+- In the final call to `Get` of ch6/urlvalues, the nil receiver behaves like an empty map
-    - We could equivalent have written it as `Values(nil).Get("item")`, but `nil.Get("item")` would not compile because **the type of `nil`** has not been determined
+    - We could equivalent have written it as `Values(nil).Get("item")`. `nil.Get("item")` would not compile because **the type of `nil`** has not been determined
     - Because `url.Values` is a map type and a map refers to its key/value pairs **indirectly**, any updates and deletions that `url.Values.Add` makes to the map elements are visible to the caller
     - However, as with ordinary functions, any changes a method makes to the reference itself, like setting it to `nil` or making it refer to a different map data structure, will not be reflected in the caller
 # Composing types by struct embedding